ricardocajo/freakminimalism/README.md

-This is the website for brand freakMinimalism
+This is the website for the brand freakMinimalism

 The website link: https://ricardocajo.github.io/freakminimalism/